hobson/sidetest/README.md

 # <a name='Problem'/>Problem<a>

-Say you have an API that you can query with a zip code, and you get a list of the closest 5 stores, and you want to "visit" all the stores with as few queries as possible.
+Say you have an API that you can query with a zip code, and you get a list of the closest N stores, and you want to "visit" all the stores with as few queries as possible.

 # <a name='PossibleAlgorithms'/>Possible Algorithms</a>

 If you use Kruskal's Algorithm with stores as veriticies and zipcodes as edges, it won't be optimal, because one zip would get you 5 vertices, but Kruskal only gives you credit for 1 as it explores the graph.
-You could give each zip/edge/arc a weight of N or N^2 (length of 1/N or 1/N^2, where N is the number of stores in that zip query (usually 5).
-This improves things a big and is what I've done.
-But since this is pretty uniform length/weight it help all that much.
+You could give each zip/edge/arc a weight of N or N^2 (length of 1/N or 1/N^2, where N is the number of stores in that zip query, up to some pagination limit (say 5).
+This improves things a bit, and is what I've done.
+But since this is pretty uniform length/weight, since most queries will be limitted only by the pagination limit, it help all that much.
 What if you added 0-length edges between all stores returned for a given zip!?
 Now we're talking!
 But wait, you don't get ALL the possible nodes for a given zipcode query.
 You only get 5.
-So maybe 1/N is the right cost metric (length).
+So maybe 1/N is the right cost metric (weight/length) after all.

 Here's a graph diagram of all 7,921 stores and their 34,254 edges (zip codes they share).
 Check out the [`attempt.py`](https://github.com/hobson/sidetest/blob/master/attempt.py) file in this repo if you want to see how this graph was created or explore it yourself: